huntresslabs/win-service-updater/README.md

 ## Operation

 - To check if an update is available:
-  - Download the .wys file
+  - Download the .wys file (update URL specified in client.wyc)
   - Compare the available update (speficied in the .wys file) with the version currently installed
 - If an update is required:
   - Download the .wyu file (specified in the .wys file)